Starbix/blog/pages/01.blog/the-perfect-nginx-config/item.md

   include /sites-enabled/headers.conf;
 }
 ```
-This server redirects unused subdomains.
+<br> This is the server that listens on the root of the domain, in my case it redirects to the `media` subdomain.
 ```
 server {
   listen 4430 ssl http2 default_server;